Muhammad-MO/Project-1-About-Muhammad/README.md

 The "My Favourite Website" section has icons which will bring the user to 5 different websites when being clicked and the boxes turns opaque when being hovered

+The page has a total of 4 seperate sections and the links work as attended

+The Animation was planned so that the top part of the page will change in color over 15 seconds

 # Deployment